1.1 Introduction to UDL

 Figure 1-1: The Three Principles of UDL.

-Although much work needs to be done in higher education in understanding UDL, the framework holds a great deal of promise and potential.
+Although much work needs to be done in higher education in understanding UDL, the framework holds a great deal of promise.
 Educators who incorporate the three principles of UDL into their courses tend to hold certain beliefs about teaching and learning, such as the following:

-• They acknowledge there is a diversity of students in their courses.
+• They acknowledge there is a diversity of students in their classes.

 • They believe that all students have the same right to higher education.

-• They aspire to creating equitable access to learning for all students in their courses.
+• They aspire to creating equitable access to learning for all students in their classes.

 The following video from the Center for Applied Special Technology (CAST) offers a quick overview of UDL.